jorgenhenrichsen/SwiftAudio/README.md

 ## Example

-To see the audio player in action clone the repo and run the example project!
+To see the audio player in action, run the example project!
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements